mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 ## Why This Matters — Especially in Clinical Data

-In most regulated environments — including clinical research — **orchestration isn’t even part of the conversation**.
+In most regulated environments, including clinical research, **orchestration isn’t even part of the conversation**.

 Right now, many processes are still run manually:
 - Someone checks if new data has arrived.